h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 Before we explore a rerun of the first experiment from task one, let us end this task by mentioning one more default setting that was enabled by default during the first experiment.

-Every time we define a classification learning problem with a feature-vector, we are creating a feature space.
-Consequently, Driverless AI allows you to enable the dimensionality of the feature (embeddings) space by Image Transformer.
+Driverless AI allows you to enable the dimensionality of the feature (embeddings) space by Image Transformer.
+We take the embeddings vector from the last global average pooling layer of the pre-trained model.
+For different models, it has different dimensionalities (usually ranging from 512 to 2k).
+And in DAI, we suppress these representations to a lower number to suppress the transformer's number of features.
 The following are options that you can choose from:

 - 10
 - 25